mikesposito/tunnelify/README.md

 ### [Code of Conduct](CODE_OF_CONDUCT.md)

-Facebook has adopted a Code of Conduct that we expect project participants to adhere to.
-Please read [the full text](https://code.fb.com/codeofconduct) so that you can understand what actions will and will not be tolerated.
+tunnelify has adopted a Code of Conduct that we expect project participants to adhere to.
+Please read [the full text](CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ### [Contributing Guide](CONTRIBUTING.md)

-Read our [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to React.
+Read our [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to tunnelify.